-Steel marbles, levers, gears, a maze of tracks and tubes, and so much more: This mesmerizing video captures a demonstration of the Marble Conveyer Belt, a new marble music machine from the engineering and innovation-focused Swedish folktronica band Wintergatan.
+Steel marbles, levers, gears, a maze of tracks and tubes, and so much more: This mesmerizing video captures a demonstration of the Marble Conveyor Belt, a new v2 marble music machine that was specifically built for travel.
+It’s from the engineering and innovation-focused Swedish folktronica band Wintergatan.
 Band member and inventor Martin Molin is at the crank.
 Via Wikipedia:

 Ten months after the debut of the original Marble Machine, the band disassembled it and announced their plans to make a new marble machine for the purpose of touring.
 The new machine, to be called “Marble Machine X“, would solve a multitude of mechanical functionality problems with the original marble machine.